fespinoza/LinkedIdeas/README.md

 ## For releasing

-- [ ] BUG: dragging fails many times when concepts has already many links
+- [x] BUG: dragging fails many times when concepts has already many links
-    - investigate about zIndex
 - [ ] BUG: constrains + dimensions of canvas and NSScrollView
     - investigate about Autoresizing masks
     - [x] liveAutoRealoading false